GrammaTech/gtirb/README.md

 ## Usage

-GT-IRB is designed to be serialized using [Google's protocol Buffers](https://developers.google.com/protocol-buffers/) (i.e., [protobuf](https://github.com/google/protobuf/wiki)) and eventually JSON through protobuf's JSON output, enabling easy use from any programming language.
-GT-IRB is may also be used as a C++ library implementing an efficient data structure suitable for use by binary analysis and rewriting applications.
+GTIRB is designed to be serialized using [Google's protocol Buffers](https://developers.google.com/protocol-buffers/) (i.e., [protobuf](https://github.com/google/protobuf/wiki)) and eventually JSON through protobuf's JSON output, enabling easy use from any programming language.
+GTIRB may also be used as a C++ library implementing an efficient data structure suitable for use by binary analysis and rewriting applications.

-This repository defines the GT-IRB data structure and C++ library.
+This repository defines the GTIRB data structure and C++ library.

 ### Populating the IR